 On Tuesday 8 May 2012 I took part in a studio discussion on BBC Breakfast.
 Whilst it was great that the BBC covered this topic, obviously television has time constraints, so here I will elaborate further on points raised during the programme.

-In the first instance the BBC discussion and other more reactionary mainstream media coverage (like the Daily Mail’s article), was prompted by a recommendation by the Queen’s advisor, The Lord Lieutenant of Clackmannashire George Reid, in Parliament, to drop the word ‘Empire’ from the honours system, in response to David Cameron’s proposal to bring back the British Empire Medal for those who contribute to society through voluntary work.
+In the first instance the BBC discussion was prompted by a recommendation by the Queen’s advisor, The Lord Lieutenant of Clackmannashire George Reid, in Parliament, to drop the word ‘Empire’ from the honours system, in response to David Cameron’s proposal to bring back the British Empire Medal for those who contribute to society through voluntary work.

 George Reid argued that for many the very word Empire brings back painful memories of the sufferings of their ancestors at the hands of British imperialism.
 The British Empire’s history of chattel enslavement – a term more appropriate than ‘The Slave Trade’ as it speaks to the dehumanisation of a people; colonisation, mass murder, rape, torture, theft of land and resources – cannot be underestimated as the legacies of prejudice, racism and poverty still persist to this day.